kaisenlinux/manpages-dev/category/Monitoring/iperf3.md

        After these commands, the public key will be contained in the file public.pem and the private key will be contained in the file private_not_protected.pem.

    Authentication - Authorized users configuration file
        A  simple  plaintext file must be provided to the iperf3 server in order to specify the authorized user credentials.
-The file is a simple list of comma-separated pairs of a username and a corresponding password hash.
+The file is a simple list of comma-separated pairs of a user‐ name and a corresponding password hash.
 The password hash is a SHA256 hash of the string "{$user}$password".
-The file can also contain commented lines (starting with the # character).
-An ex‐ ample of commands to generate the password hash on a UNIX/Linux system is given below:
+The file can also contain commented lines (starting with the # char‐ acter).
+An example of commands to generate the password hash on a UNIX/Linux system is given below:

             > S_USER=mario S_PASSWD=rossi
             > echo -n "{$S_USER}$S_PASSWD" | sha256sum | awk '{ print $1 }'